Student Spotlight: Chris Ryba

 The next step was to become a paramedic.
 So Ryba completed his general education requirements, applied to the program through Good Samaritan and was accepted.
 He graduated in 2010, became licensed and then earned his associate’s degree in Emergency Medical Services from COD in 2011.

 He maintained his paramedic license while graduating with a bachelor’s degree in Biology from Loyola University Chicago.
-Ryba has submitted his medical school applications and is working at Ann & Robert H. Lurie Children's Hospital of Chicago in the Emergency Room as a Paramedic/ER Tech.
+Ryba has now begun medical school at Loyola University of Chicago Stritch School of Medicine, and he thanks College of DuPage for his strong start in higher education.

 “COD supplied me with all of the academic support throughout all my schooling,” he said.
 “I received credits through TCD, through my degree from COD, and through Paramedic school where I got my license.
 COD has basically guided me along the whole way.”